Floorless Coaster: Installations

 Note: Although nearly all Dive Coasters (such as SheiKra, Griffon, Valravn and Yukon Striker) feature floorless trains, they are not considered Floorless Coasters.

 Similar rides

 Maurer Söhne, a German roller coaster and steel manufacturer, has developed their own version of the Floorless Coaster called the X-Car Floorless.
 The car is the same as the original X-Car with the only difference being that there is no floor during the ride.
 As of 2019, no X-Car Floorless roller coasters have been manufactured.

+Mack Rides is currently constructing a floorless spinning coaster at Six Flags Great Adventure, which is set for a 2027 opening.